Transfers from Delhi airport to the hotel.

 Mongar to Trashigang

 Riding out of Mongar, the road climbs past the power station and Buddhist College at Kilikhar before it dives into rhododendron and blue pine forests.
 There is much to see on today’s ride and many photo opportunities.
-After lunch at the hotel, we explore the town and have the chance to ride up a nearby valley to enjoy rural Bhutan with stunning views and a beautiful monastery.
 While few tourists get this far, the people are well-used to Westerners from years of contact with the many [mostly] Canadian teachers based here.
-To get a feel for the place you might like to read Jamie Zeppa’s book, Beyond the Sky and the Earth –A Journey into Bhutan.
+To get a feel for the place you might like to read Jamie Zeppa’s book, Beyond the Sky and the Earth – A Journey into Bhutan.

 Trashigang to Samdrup Jongkhar

 Back at sea level, the ride to Guwahati passes through lush countryside.
 Guwahati, the capital of the state of Assam, is the largest city and an important commercial centre in North East India.
 The bustling town lies on the side of the mighty Brahmaputra river which originates in Tibet as the “Zangpo”.
-A late afternoon ride (on a boat) on the Brahmaputra followed by a final farewell dinner that evening.
-An ideal finish to the amazing bike ride.
+A late afternoon boat ride on the Brahmaputra will be the ideal finish to an amazing bike ride.

 Guwahati to Delhi